 Is Lexington Kentucky Safe?
 An Honest Local Take

-The real estate sites tell you Lexington is great and very safe.
-The crime data aggregators show you every reported incident on a map and make you feel like you should buy a security system before you sign a lease.
-Neither answer is what you actually need.
+The real estate websites show you pristine photography, perfect landscaping, and what would appear to be a clean and quiet neighborhood.
+They also tell you all the amenities nearby the featured location.
+No fault on them, they're trying to sell houses, and there are some great homes and communities here.
+The crime data aggregators show you every reported incident on a map and make you feel like you should buy some type of security system before you sign a lease.
+Both camps aren't that helpful in figuring out what Lexington is really like.

 What "safe" actually means

 An area with a higher reported crime count might have more police presence, more residents who actively report incidents, and stronger community infrastructure.
 An area with a lower reported crime count might just have residents who do not bother calling the police for minor issues.
-Reporting reflects culture and infrastructure as much as it reflects what actually happens.
+So there are two sides of the crime coin that need to be considered.

 Crime type matters too.
 A car break-in feels very different from an aggravated assault, but both can show up as incidents on a crime map.
 Property crime is far more common than violent crime almost everywhere, including Lexington.
-If you treat all incidents as equivalent on a map, you will get a misleading picture.
+If you treat all incidents as equivalent on a map, it gives you an intimidating picture.

 Time of day matters.
 Daytime crime patterns are different from nighttime patterns.
 The downtown bar district at 2 a.m. has a different profile than the same area at noon on a Tuesday.